Head Boys Basketball Coach

 “Grace Prep is a unique opportunity to coach the game I love and use it as a tool to teach the many valuable life lessons that can be learned through athletics from an eternal perspective.”

 Head Boys and Girls Tennis Coach

-Jordan is in his fourth year as head tennis coach at Grace Prep.
+Jordan Dvoraceck is in his fifth year as head tennis coach at Grace Prep.
 He grew up in Arlington and began playing tennis at a very young age.
 Tennis has always been a large part of his life as his whole family played the sport.
-Jordan played varsity tennis during his time at Martin High School where he was All-District, represented his school at regionals and played #1 singles and doubles his senior year.
+Coach Dvoracek played varsity tennis during his time at Martin High School where he was All-District, represented his school at regionals and played #1 singles and doubles his senior year.
 He played tennis competitively in junior USTA tournaments as well.
-Jordan is a graduate of Texas Tech University where he received a BA in Management.
+Dvoraceck is a graduate of Texas Tech University where he received a BA in Management.
 He and his wife, Melissa, have one son, Jackson.

 “I am very excited to get back in the game of tennis and look forward to teaching the students skills that will aid them on the court and off the court as well.”

 Tammy Evans comes to Grace Prep after spending the past two seasons as an assistant coach at Kennedale High School, where the Wildcats advanced to the area playoffs this season.
 Prior to that she was an assistant at Godley High School.

 Throughout her career, Coach Evans has 10 years of head basketball coaching experience at various public and private high schools in both Texas and Florida.
 She led Granbury Happy Hill Farm on their way to back-to-back TAPPS 1A State Championships in 2011 and 2012; she was also named TAPPS Coach of the Year in each of those seasons.